 Aside from weight and durability the main difference between cheaper and more expensive groupsets is the number of gears you get.
 The latest top-end groupsets have 12 sprockets on the rear hub (and 13 in the case of Campagnolo's Ekar gravel bike groupset), giving a wide range of closely-spaced gears.
 From the next tier down to the middle of the range, you find 11-speed transmissions.

-When it comes to groupsets you'll find on bikes in the shops, Shimano's Tiagra transmission is the only common 10-speed set-up, although SRAM's Apex groupset and Campagnolo's Veloce ensemble are also 10-speed, but it's practically vanished from off-the-peg bikes.
+When it comes to groupsets you'll find on bikes in the shops, Shimano's Tiagra transmission is the only common 10-speed set-up.
+SRAM's Apex groupset is also 10-speed, but it's practically vanished from off-the-peg bikes.

 If your needs are more modest, Shimano is the only game in town, with the 9-speed Sora groupset and 8-speed Claris.

 Just a few years ago there was only one way of slowing down a road bike, with brakes that acted on the wheel rims, operated by cables.
-Since then, hydraulically-operated disc brakes have become common on bikes from about £1,000 and up.
+Since then, disc brakes have become common on bikes from about £1,000 and up.
 From about £1,500 they use hydraulics to get braking force from lever to brake; below that you'll find conventional cables.